This post may contain affiliate links. Read my full disclosure policy.

-How to make Sourdough Buns with leftover over sourdough starter or discard that are light and airy (like a brioche bun) in 2 1/2 hours from start to finish, with only 20 minutes of hands-on time.
+How to make Sourdough Buns with sourdough starter (or discard) – that turn out light and airy (like a brioche bun) in 2 1/2 hours from start to finish, with only 20 minutes of hands-on time!

 Grilling season has officially begun and many of you have been asking for a good Burger Bun recipe.
 Here is one we’ve been using with our sourdough discard.
 This brioche-style Sourdough Bun is soft, light and airy and turns out delicious every time!

-It starts with 1/2 cup of your unfed sourdough starter or discard.
+Step One: It starts with 1/2 cup of your unfed sourdough starter or discard.
+(120 grams)

 Sourdough Starter is often referred to as “wild yeast”, made from flour and water and the wild yeast in the air around us,and it is typically used as the “yeast” when baking Sourdough Bread.
 The sourdough “discard” – the part of the starter that often goes to waste- can be used to make flavorful biscuits, waffles and pancakes.